-

 The Directorate for the Environment and Climate (MD8) manages, develops and coordinates foreign policy in the area of environment and sustainable development, and is under the joint responsibility of the DGM and the DGD.

-Two horizontal services are also operational within the DGM.
-The Transversal Multilateral Issues service & CoorMulti (M0.1) is a permanent coordination and consultation structure for multilateral issues that manages and coordinates, among other things, the policy on sanctions and ensures the coherence of Belgian policy.
-To this end, within the FPS, the CoorMulti is tasked with consulting and informing other federal public services, communities and regions, and civil society organisations.
-Finally, the M0.0 service is responsible for the management and quality control of the Directorate General.
+The Transversal Multilateral Issues service & CoorMulti (M0.1) is a permanent coordination and consultation structure for multilateral issues that manages and coordinates, the multilateral policy on mixed competences and ensures the coherence of Belgian policy.
+To this end, within the FPS, the CoorMulti is tasked with consulting and informing other federal public services, communities and regions.